anushthaPrakash/CS_204_RISCV/README.md

   <pre><code>
     g++ main.cpp myRISCVSim.cpp -I ../include
   </code></pre>
-  <li>This will run the progame and output the output log in data_out.mem,data memory in D_memory.mem and register values in register.mem</li>
+  <li>This will run the program and output the output log in output_log.mem, data memory in D_memory.mem and register values in register.mem</li>
 </ul>
 <h3>Feeding Input to the program</h3>
 <ul>